feathersjs-ecosystem/feathers-nedb/README.md

 ## Complete Example

-Here's an example of a Feathers server with a `todos` nedb-service.
+Here's an example of a Feathers server with a `messages` nedb-service.

 ```js
 import NeDB from 'nedb';